-This course examines the continuum of care for adult populations while exploring issues of service delivery within the medical and social systems.
-The class will focus on issues related to access, quality and cost of health care.
-Students are challenged to recognize the influence of federal legislation and health care policy on current practice and to identify and analyze the social, economic, political and demographic factors and trends that influence the delivery of health care in the United States.
-Students participate in Level I Fieldwork experiences in adult settings as part of this course.
-PREREQUISITES: All of the following courses completed: OTR5010 through and including OTR5200 (Professional Foundations courses) and OTR5233
+This course examines the continuum of care and methods of service delivery for pediatric populations in a variety of medical, educational and social settings.
+Current issues affecting service delivery including access, quality and cost will be identified and discussed.
+Students are challenged to recognize the influence of federal legislation and health care policy on current practice and to identify and analyze the social, economic, political and demographic factors and trends that influence the delivery of pediatric practice in the United States.
+The occupational therapists emerging role within the context of health promotion, community and public health will be discussed.
+Students participate in Level I Fieldwork experiences in pediatric/adolescent settings as part of this course.
+PREREQUISITES: OTR5231, OTR5232 community leadership in promotion of health, wellness, and quality of life from an occupational perspective.
+PREREQUISITES: OTR 5030, OTR 5110